asad-shmoghadam/logicapp-attachments-to-blob/README.md

 # logicapp-attachments-to-blob

-> This template creates an logic app that you can use to store '.xls' attachements to Azure Blob Storage.
+> This template creates an logic app that you can use to store attachements with specific file extensions (e.g. `.xls`) to Azure Blob Storage.

 ## Quick Start